 What to look for

-Choosing the right headphones for you can be an agonizing decision – but it doesn't have to be if you look for a few key features.
+Choosing the right headphones for you can be a tough decision – but it doesn't have to be if you look for a few key features.

 Above all, sound quality is the most important thing to look for.
 That doesn't mean you have to buy the most expensive audiophile headphones on the market; it just means that you should have an idea of what kind of sound you like.